freespace/SDHash/Readme.md

 Note that the first segment stores no data *at all*.
-This is because we need to update it for each new segment appended, and it is difficult to do subblock modifications of a fullblock with little RAM.
+This is because we need to update it for each new segment appended, and it is difficult to do subblock modifications of a full block with little RAM.

 Collisions